 Men often develop one to four sores on the penis, and foreskin may swell.
 Women may develop ulcers around the vagina and rectum and may experience vaginal discharge.
 Painless sores can also develop on the cervix.

-In about 50% of cases, mostly men, the lymph nodes in the groin develop into inflamed, pus-filled swellings (buboes) that can develop and enlarge until they burst the skin.
+In about 50 percent of cases, mostly men, the lymph nodes in the groin develop into inflamed, pus-filled swellings (buboes) that can develop and enlarge until they burst the skin.
 They drain continuously, remain open, and can become infected by other bacteria.
 The infection can spread to other parts of the body by scratching or rubbing.
 A burst bubo can take months to heal completely.

 The presence of Haemophilus ducreyi, seen under a microscope, indicates the disease.
 Diagnosis is often confirmed by a culture or biopsy of an ulcer.
 Although the bacteria do not enter the bloodstream, a blood test is performed to rule out or identify the presence of other STDs, including syphilis and genital herpes.